ActEuropa/DatabaseUI/README.md

+### PERSON NOTES:
+for the person page layout to make more sense, move everything strictly related to politics to the left side, below the profile photo, including the cube and political parties.
+All the biographical information can then go to the right, with a fancy timeline describing the career.
+It will be clearer than a list of boxes.

+The current job can go straight below the name

 This is the front and back end of our main website.
 It is comprised of three main blocks:

 # Common